anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Make the best use of what is in your power and take the rest as it happens.
+Quote: I want you to be everything that's you, deep at the center of your being.

-By: Epictetus
+By: Confucius